miguno/avro-gradle-plugin/README.md

 * `build.gradle`: update the dependency `org.apache.avro:avro-compiler:TARGET_VERSION` if needed

+Third, make sure you create a release tag:

+    # Example for version 1.7.6
+    $ git tag -a 1.7.6 -m 'Release 1.7.6'
+    $ git push origin 1.7.6

 Finally you can run the build, followed by pushing the build artifact to Clojars.org.

     $ ./gradlew clean build